-By generating graphs, you can display performance and usage statistics for up.time Elements.
+By generating graphs, you can display performance and usage statistics for Uptime Infrastructure Monitor Elements.
 Generating graphs helps you diagnose problems through root-cause analysis, as well as review the overall health and performance of monitored Elements.
-With vSync, you can generate graphs for VMware vSphere components that are being monitored by up.time, allowing you to diagnose and review all components of your infrastructure-whether virtual assets or physical ones-from the same view.
+With vSvnc, you can generate graphs for VMware vSphere components that are monitored by Uptime Infrastructure Monitor, allowing you to diagnose and review all components of your infrastructure-whether virtual assets or physical ones-from the same view.

-When viewing the Graphing tab for any VMware vSphere component, you will see different graphing options depending on the type of VMware vSphere object, or in the case of VMs, the operating system that is running.
+When viewing the Graphing tab for any VMware vSphere component, you see different graphing options depending on the type of VMware vSphere object, or in the case of VMs, the operating system that is running.